 If you frequent a football or betting forum long enough, then chances are you’ll see several posters writing about some form of gambling system they have either hit upon themselves or, even worse, have paid to be told about.
-As we understand the word “system” in relation to betting there is no such way of guaranteeing a profit.
+As we understand the word “system” in relation to betting there is no such way of securing a net win.
 In short, any so-called system that says “do A, B and C and you will win in the long-term” is either incredibly naïve or deliberately misleading.

 None the less, such betting systems, strategies and techniques are widespread and here we look at one of the most enduring: backing over 0.5 goals.
 Just to clarify, if this is a bet that you enjoy making, use regularly as part of a fun, recreational punting interest, or a market you exploit alongside other statistical analysis to uncover genuine value, we are not saying it is bad per se.
-We are simply saying that any system that relies solely on backing a certain market or selection or waiting for a fixed set of eventualities to happen, is not truly a betting system/strategy and should not be bought into or considered to be a way to make a profit.
+We are simply saying that any system that relies solely on backing a certain market or selection or waiting for a fixed set of eventualities to happen, is not truly a betting system/strategy and should not be bought into or considered to be a way to make a net win.

 Over 0.5 Strategy Explained